The best trees for making a big impact in small gardens

 • Don’t just prepare the planting hole, improve the soil beyond the hole to encourage the roots to spread out.

-• The best soil improver is well-rotted garden compost or, even better still, composted garden waste from the green waste recycling; it’s almost always 100% weed-free.
+• The best soil improver is well-rotted garden compost or, even better still, composted garden waste and homemade mulch from the green waste recycling; it’s almost always 100% weed-free.

 • Spread out the roots of bare root trees and work soil in among them as you refill the hole.